 Diroximel fumarate is a new drug treatment under investigation for relapsing remitting multiple sclerosis (MS).
 It is taken as a tablet twice daily.

-Diroximel fumarate for relapsing remitting MS: Phase III
+Diroximel fumarate for relapsing remitting MS: Licensing

 - Diroximel fumarate has biological activity similar to Tecfidera.
 In the body, both drugs are converted to monomethyl fumarate which reduces inflammation caused by MS activity and may protect nerve cells from damage.